-The Group Nominations Committee assesses candidates for recommendation to the Board for appointment and election.
 In the case of appointment, candidates are assessed paying particular attention to the mix of skills, experience, expertise, diversity (see below) and other qualities of existing directors.
 It is considered how the candidate's attributes will balance and complement those qualities.
 The process includes consideration of the following:

-- Selection criteria, having regard to the Board skills matrix. - An assessment of a candidate's independence. - Background checks and a fit and proper analysis. - Current and past associations of candidates. - The appropriateness of other directorships. - The ability of the candidate to meet the time commitment required (as advised to the candidate) and receipt of an acknowledgement from the candidate that they will have sufficient time to fulfill their responsibilities as a director.
+- selection criteria, having regard to the Board skills matrix - an assessment of a candidate's independence - appropriate checks, including as to the person's character, experience and education and background checks - current and past associations of candidates - the appropriateness of other directorships - the ability of the candidate to meet the time commitment required (as advised to the candidate) and receipt of an acknowledgement from the candidate that they will have sufficient time to fulfill their responsibilities as a director.